 - 2 tablespoons finely chopped onion

 - 4 salmon fillets (6 ounces each)

-- In a small bowl, whisk the first five ingredients until blended.
+- In a small bowl, combine the first five ingredients.
 Remove 1/2 cup for basting; cover and refrigerate.
 Pour remaining marinade into a large resealable plastic bag.
 Add salmon; seal bag and turn to coat.
-Refrigerate 1-3 hours.
+Refrigerate for 1-3 hours.

 "Make this once a week. love it"

 "I've made this many times and it is excellent.
 This time, I didn't have any apple juice, but I did have some apple sauce.
 Worked great, and the marinade stuck to the salmon even better.
 Made it for my folks and they just loved it!!"

 "This is one of my 2 favorite salmon recipes (both from TOH).
 Always delicious & couldn't be easier.
 Moist, flavorful - wouldn't change a thing.
 Thank you, TOH!"